 Images, catalogues and calibrated visibility data are now available on CASDA.
-Spectral line observations of the same region are ongoing, and we hope to release additional data at other frequency bands in future.
+Full spectral resolution observations of the same region are ongoing, in the original band at 888 MHz and an additional band centred on 1296 MHz.

-One of the goals of SWAG-X was to demonstrate commensality by observing with the smallest number of modes that could provide data of interest to all survey science teams.
+One of the goals of SWAG-X was to demonstrate commensality by observing with the smallest number of modes that could provide data of interest to all Survey Science Teams.
+We welcome feedback from all ASKAP SSTs on SWAG-X data so far.